 GESS IIIb: Introduction to Grid Integration of Variable Renewable Energy

-The markets for grid-connected variable renewable energies (wind power and photovoltaics) are growing and the share of electricity generation from wind and PV is steadily increasing worldwide.
-System integration of variable renewable energies is becoming increasingly important.
-Today, tools and methods are available to enable secure and reliable operation of an energy supply system and its sustainable planning.
-Today e.g. wind and PV feed in can be forecasted with a high accuracy, dimensioning of balancing power can take weather dependency of wind and PV into account and the amount of firm wind and PV capacity during times of peak load can be calculated precisely.
+The markets for grid-connected variable renewable energies (photovoltaics (PV) and wind power) are growing and the share of electricity generation from PV and wind is steadily increasing worldwide.
+Integration of variable renewable energies in distribution and transmission grids is becoming increasingly important.
+Today, tools and methods are available to enable secure and reliable operation of an energy supply system and its sustainable planning with large share of wind power and photovoltaics.
+For example, PV and wind power can contribute to frequency and voltage regulation, their power output can be forecasted with a high accuracy, dimensioning of balancing power can take weather dependency into account and the amount of firm PV and wind capacity during times of peak load can be calculated precisely.

-This course looks at some of these tools and methods with focus on PV and wind.
-It is therefore a must for all those who want to prepare for current and future tasks and for those who want to become or remain leading experts in the energy sector.
+This course looks at important tools and methods for grid integration.
+It is therefore a must for all those who want to prepare for current and future tasks especially those who want to become or remain leading experts in the energy sector.

 - Residual load approach

-- PV/wind short-term power forecasts for system operation
+- PV and wind short-term power forecasts for system operation

 - Reliable capacity of PV and wind power